niesfisch/traffic-dumper/README.md

 # What's that for?

-*Postgres Protocol Debugger* is a small command line utility that dumps all messages sent from a client to the Postgres database.
+**Postgres Protocol Debugger** is a small command line utility that dumps all messages sent from a client to a postgres database.

-a client is everything connecting to Postgres, e.g. a gui tool, a Java program using JDBC etc....
+a client is everything connecting to postgres, e.g. a gui tool, a java program using JDBC etc....

 it will show you all the messages that are exchanged which makes debugging and analysing problems easier.